 Cash ratio = Cash and cash equivalents/current liabilities

 A cash ratio of more than one indicates a favourable financial condition for any business.
 Such a result shows that a company owns enough liquid assets to handle all of its short-term liabilities.
-Not just that, cash ratio greater than 1 also indicates that a firm will have cash and cash equivalent assets remaining even after fulfilling all of the outstanding liabilities in the market.
+Not just that, a cash ratio greater than 1 also indicates that a firm will have cash and cash equivalent assets remaining even after fulfilling all of the outstanding liabilities in the market.

-Lastly, cash ratio can be equal to 1 as well.
+Lastly, the cash ratio can be equal to 1 as well.
 Such a situation arises when the amount of cash and cash equivalents is equal to that of current liabilities.
-In simpler terms, when cash ratio is 1, the business in question has just enough cash and other immediate liquid assets to fulfil its short-term liabilities.
+In simpler terms, when the cash ratio is 1, the business in question has just enough cash and other immediate liquid assets to fulfil its short-term liabilities.
 While such an instance is rare, in some cases, the two components of cash ratio calculation line up perfectly.

-Cash ratio is seldom used to determine the financial stability of a company.
+The cash ratio is seldom used to determine the financial stability of a company.
 This is because it is not always feasible to hold cash or near-cash assets equal to or more than the business’s current liabilities.
 Additionally, holding large amounts of cash may even be harmful to the overall business since this cash does not add any value to the company’s accounts by sitting idle.

 Instead, companies are more likely to use such surplus money to fulfil their requirements to shareholders.
 Alternatively, such cash can also be invested in certain market instruments, where it can generate hefty revenues for the business, adding to its overall worth.